 International Relations

-This is because many big, well-thought-out ideas are basic to the planning – to the analysis, construction, maintenance, shaping, or reshaping of international relations – and these ideas – outside the halls of power out in the world – intermingle and can act against each other even in the most equitable and dispassionate of bilateral relations, never mind in complicated multilateral relations, such as Washington and the capitals of the Muslim world have with one another.
-Think of these big ideas as a conceptual jigsaw puzzle that pictures the way the world looks internationally.
-These days, that puzzle’s largest ideas include, but are not limited to: the state; national interests; power and balance of power; culture and society; identity; norms; actors and agency; democracy; globalization; human rights; international law; international institutions; non-government organizations (NGOs); economic progress; multinational corporations; and international society.
+It has been helpful to me to liken the big ideas of international relations and foreign policy decision making to a conceptual jigsaw puzzle, one that helps us picture the way our contemporary world looks internationally.
+That puzzle’s largest ideas include, but are not limited to: the state; national interests; power and balance of power; anarchy; culture and society; identity; norms; actors and agency; democracy; globalization; human rights; international law; international institutions; non-government organizations (NGOs); economic progress; multinational corporations; and international society.

 Interpreting the big ideas